______________________________________________________ActiveMSers: Staying active with multiple sclerosis

 • Want a more far-flung adventure?
 An African safari is great because you travel by 4x4, which means access to A/C and that you are seated.
 The lodges can be spectacular (in Kenya I actually slept in a bed that was 11x9, the size of a bedroom!) and the staff will cater to your special needs.
 Of course I can personally recommend any number of great trips, so feel free to e-mail me: dave@activemsers.org.

 • Purchase travel insurance when you book your trip (we like AIG Travel Guard).
 Most travel insurance companies WILL recognize pre-existing conditions like MS, but only if you purchase the insurance within 10-15 days of putting down a deposit on the trip.
 If you miss that window, any MS event will void out your travel insurance and you are on your own.
+Now if you meant to buy travel insurance and spaced it (I can be such a dolt!), there are plans from Travel Insured International (www.travelinsured.com) that you can purchase up 30 days after your initial deposit.
+Remember, "initial deposit" includes any funds to the trip down to the penny.
 And a word of warning: if you buy your insurance from the same company you are traveling with and they go belly up, you are SOL.
 So I always recommend buying your insurance from a third party and NOT through your travel agent/company or cruise ship.

 Gear

 • Unless you need them to help you walk around in the airport, pack your trekking poles in your luggage to avoid juggling two poles.
-Canes are allowed aboard airplanes, trekking poles are as well (but a doc note doesn't hurt), ski poles are almost always frowned upon.
+Canes are allowed aboard airplanes, trekking poles are as well (tell anyone who asks that they are mobility aids), ski poles are almost always frowned upon.
 Forearm crutches are no problem, but a flight attendant may have to store them in another area on the plane if they don't fit in your overhead bin.
 If that happens, just seat surf to the bathrooms.
+Better yet, you could be lucky enough to own a set of jointed forearm crutches, like this trick pair developed by Dick Fate: https://www.youtube.com/watch?v=_iMEJao8GOw.
+They fold up in a jiff and can be stored under the seat in front of you.

 • "One thing you have to watch is that the TSA loves to search bags that are carrying cooling vests/hats/scarves that have hydration beads.
 Avoid someone pawing through your luggage.
 Take them in your carry on and inform the screener." - Mary, Washington